adrianjagielak/eqiva-smart-lock-bridge/README.md

 ## Features

-- macOS Swift GUI app for controlling the lock with a super stable CoreBluetooth stack.
+- macOS Swift menu bar app (runs as an icon in the top right of your screen) for controlling the lock with a super stable CoreBluetooth stack.
 - Homebridge plugin to expose the lock to HomeKit.
 - WebSocket communication between the app and plugin ensures fast, local integration.
 - GUI app is required due to macOS limitations on Bluetooth access for auto-launched background/CLI apps.